 Greater Manchester Case Study

-The Greater Manchester Case Study project builds on previous studies that were conducted during the first two years of the PROTECT National Core Study, particularly the study of Areas of Enduring Prevalence (AEPs), which examined why certain local authority areas had high, sustained levels of COVID-19 prevalence, and highlighted the impact of existing health inequalities on the wider picture of prevalence rates of COVID-19.
+The Greater Manchester Case Study project built on previous studies that were conducted during the first two years of the PROTECT National Core Study, particularly the study of Areas of Enduring Prevalence (AEPs), which examined why certain local authority areas had high, sustained levels of COVID-19 prevalence, and highlighted the impact of existing health inequalities on the wider picture of prevalence rates of COVID-19.

 Previous PROTECT projects also identified limitations in data by workplace and by occupation during the course of the pandemic.

-Our project participants include those who work together to manage workplace transmission in Greater Manchester workplaces, including Greater Manchester public health and environmental health teams, and the Greater Manchester Combined Authority who together are developing Integrated Care Systems and Board in GM ICS.
+Project participants include those who work together to manage workplace transmission in Greater Manchester workplaces, including Greater Manchester public health and environmental health teams, and the Greater Manchester Combined Authority who together are developing Integrated Care Systems and Board in GM ICS.
 The dissemination of our report will aim to reach a spectrum of people and places, both within the Greater Manchester area and beyond.

 Our overarching question ‘How will Living with COVID affect transmission risk, response and resilience in workplace settings’ remains valid and generated additional research questions about the changes in risk transmission following the Living with COVID guidance; the comparison of rates, time, place and person before and after infection; and what does the formulation of transmission risk estimates with low testing policy environment in the workplace and formulation of response actions of employers, employees and unions look like before and after Living with COVID?